< Back to Indiana Criminal Defense Attorneys page

 If you, in a rude, angry, or insolent manner, knowingly or intentionally apply pressure to another person’s throat or neck, or you obstruct another person’s nose or mouth in a way that impedes their ability to breath normally or their blood circulation, prosecutors may charge you with a Level 6 felony.

-Whenever you are accused of a criminal assault offense, like strangulation, your first step should be to call an assault lawyer from GDS Law Group, LLP.
+Whenever you are accused of a criminal assault offense, like strangulation, your first step should be to call an assault lawyer from GDS Law Group, LLP at 765-313-7092.
 Violent offenses against another person, whether they cause serious injury or death, are taken very seriously in Indiana.
 Prosecutors will likely charge you with the highest offense possible.
-Although, by having an experienced defense attorney by your side, it greatly increases the likelihood of a positive outcome.
+Although, by having an experienced lawyer in Anderson, IN by your side, it greatly increases the likelihood of a positive outcome.

 Kidnapping (IC §35-42-3-2)